-- Click End Test from the actions menu in the top right corner (…).
-When you do, your test will stop running, and its variations will become standard Leadpages with reset analytics.
+- Click End Test from the actions menu more.
+When you do, your test will stop running, and its variations will become standalone Leadpages with reset analytics.

 - Choose your previous test’s original variation as your new test’s control page.